allbecauseyoutoldmeso/alexa_tic_tac_toe/README.md

 * Personal project.

 * Now published and available to Amazon Alexa users!
-Just go to to your Alexa app and search for 'tic tac toe' or 'noughts and crosses' by Catherine Gleeson.
+Just go to to your Alexa app and search Skills for 'tic tac toe' or 'noughts and crosses' by Catherine Gleeson.

 * A simple Alexa skill written in JavaScript.